cert-manager/website/content/docs/configuration/venafi.md

 You are now ready to issue certificates using the newly provisioned Venafi `Issuer` and Venafi as a Service.

-Read the [Issuing Certificates](../usage/certificate.md) document for more information on how to create Certificate resources.
+Read the [Requesting Certificates](../usage/certificate.md) document for more information on how to create Certificate resources.